egnascimento/fieldboundarydetection/README.md

 agriculture.
 In precision agriculture, drawing crop field boundaries is an essential practice, and it allows the farmer to evaluate operating performance separately and compare different seed varieties, pesticides, and fertilizers.
 However, manually drawing field boundaries is often a time-consuming task.
-In this context, we propose a method to detect crop fields automat- ically and infer their boundaries by applying graph-based image segmentation combined with contrastive learning, an approach that achieves comparable performance to supervised deep learning methods but without requiring a massive amount of labeled samples.
+In this context, we propose a method to detect crop fields automatically and infer their boundaries by applying graph-based image segmentation combined with contrastive learning, an approach that achieves comparable performance to supervised deep learning methods but without requiring a massive amount of labeled samples.